 Forget about existing laws, I say.
 In an ideal world, how would she make sure that criminals and the insane did not get guns?
 For the first time in our conversation, an answer fails to roll off her tongue.
 She pauses and begins repeating something about “enforcing laws on the books.”
 I ask about the legal loopholes that the NRA has advanced that allow anyone to purchase used guns in certain venues without completing a background check.
 Those are special cases, she tells me, and boasts that the NRA essentially wrote the law that gave us background checks in the first place.

 The legislation she is talking about is known as the Brady Law and was put forward by the Brady Campaign, perhaps the country’s most prominent gun-control advocacy group.
-The NRA fought vigorously and successfully to weaken the proposed background regimen.
+The National Rifle Association fought vigorously and successfully to weaken the proposed background regimen.
 It certainly did not create the system.

 Pushed further, she says that “no system is 100 percent effective, but I guess I’d create a legal scheme.”
 I look across the table.
 Sandy Froman—Jewish woman, the nation’s chief gun lobbyist—pauses. “[I’d create] an incentive scheme—to keep those people who clearly have those backgrounds from having…the means to do harm.”
 Powers, her PR person, is no longer smiling, but Froman remains pleasant.
 Our luncheon is clearly over.